snorremd/norsky/README.md

 - `models` - The models package that contains the models for the application.
 - `dist` - Where goreleaser puts the release artifacts if you build the application using goreleaser locally.

+### Testing

+Currently there are no tests for the application.
+The application relies heavily on channels and external services which makes it hard to test.
+If you have any ideas on how to test the application, please open an issue or a pull request.

 ## Contributing